NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

 ```
 > **NOTE:**
 > If `slIsFeatureSupported` returns false, you can enable the console window or use `logMessagesCallback` to find out why the specific feature is not supported.
+> If `slIsFeatureSupported` returns true, it means that the feature is supported by some adapter in the system.
+In a multi-adapter system, you MUST check the bitmask to determine if the feature is supported on the desired adapter!

-### 2.4 ENABLING OR DISABLING FEATURE
+### 2.4 ENABLING OR DISABLING FEATURES

-All supported features are enabled by default.
+All loaded features are enabled by default.
 To explicitly enable or disable a specific feature use the following method:

 ```cpp
 //!
 Sets the specified feature to either enabled or disabled state.